bcgsc/ntSynt/README.md

   --fpr FPR             False positive rate for Bloom filter creation [0.025] -b BLOCK_SIZE, --block_size BLOCK_SIZE
-                        Minimum synteny block size (bp) --merge MERGE         Maximum distance between collinear synteny blocks for merging.
+                        Minimum synteny block size (bp) --merge MERGE         Maximum distance between collinear synteny blocks for merging (bp).
                         Can also specify a multiple of the window size (ex.
 3w) --w_rounds W_ROUNDS [W_ROUNDS ...]
-                        List of window sizes for iterative rounds --indel INDEL         Threshold for indel detection -n, --dry-run         Print out the commands that will be executed --benchmark           Store benchmarks for each step of the ntSynt pipeline -f, --force           Run all ntSynt steps, regardless of existing output files
+                        List of window sizes for iterative rounds --indel INDEL         Threshold for indel detection (bp) -n, --dry-run         Print out the commands that will be executed --benchmark           Store benchmarks for each step of the ntSynt pipeline -f, --force           Run all ntSynt steps, regardless of existing output files